-The Committee recommends that any draft CMPs take into account the recommendations made at the Buenos Aires Workshop and the Workshop on the Southern Right Whale Die-off and use these as the basis of action development (IWC, 2011k).
+The Committee recommends that any draft CMPs take into account the recommendations made at the Buenos Aires workshop and the workshop on the die-off of southern right whales and use these as the basis of action development (IWC, 2011h).
 The Committee was pleased to note that this was the case for the two draft CMPs it received (see below).